 What are midwives?

-There are five different types of midwives, each of them with different credentials and experiences.
-They are certified nurse-midwives (CNM), certified midwives (CM), certified professional midwives (CPM), direct-entry midwives (DEM), and lay midwives.
-Certified nurse-midwives are licensed professionals trained in both nursing and midwifery.
-They are also required to have a bachelor’s degree.
+There are five types of midwives, each of them with different credentials and experiences.
+They comprise certified nurse-midwives (CNM), certified midwives (CM), certified professional midwives (CPM), direct-entry midwives (DEM), and lay midwives.
+Certified nurse-midwives are licensed professionals who are trained in both nursing and midwifery.
+They are also required to possess a bachelor’s degree.

 A certified midwife is trained in midwifery only.
-Like CNMs, CMs are also required to have at least a bachelor’s as well.
+Like CNMs, CMs are also required to possess a bachelor’s as well.
 The American College of Nurse-Midwives certifies both CNMs and CMs.
-A certified professional midwife is one who meets North American Registry of Midwives standards.
-To become a CPM, one must have several education backgrounds.
+A certified professional midwife is one who meets the North American Registry of Midwives’ standards.
+To become a CPM, one must have several educational backgrounds.
 A direct-entry midwife is one who has trained to become a midwife through different experiences.
-They include an apprenticeship, a midwifery school, and a college program.
+They include an apprenticeship, midwifery school, and a college program.
 DEMs are not necessarily certified like CNMs, CMs, and CPMs.
 A lay midwife is an individual who has received neither a certification nor a license to be a midwife.
 However, they have received informal training, such as studying the profession on their own or an apprenticeship.

 Advantages of having a midwife

-I’ll admit there are some advantages in seeing a midwife.
-They are more accessible than an OB/GYN and can spend more time with a pregnant woman.
-Midwives are also trained to have a more casual relationship with patients, which allows for the development of personal relationships it is hard to get with doctors in 2019.
-This can help put the mother at ease with respect to the pregnancy and birthing process.
-Midwives are also trained to look for anything out of the ordinary with respect to pregnant women.
-They can also provide assistance with respect to lifestyle related-issues such as nutrition, exercise, relationships, breastfeeding, and parenting.
-Some doctors, by contrast, do not spare the time for this touchy-feely stuff and mostly provide assistance on substantive acute medical issues.
+I’ll admit there are some advantages to seeing a midwife.
+They are more accessible than an OB/GYN and may spend more time with a pregnant woman.
+Midwives are also trained to have a more casual relationship with patients, which allows for the development of personal relationships that is hard to get with doctors in 2019.
+This puts the mother at ease regarding the pregnancy and birthing process.
+Midwives are also trained to look for anything out of the ordinary regarding pregnant women.
+They also provide assistance regarding lifestyle related-issues such as nutrition, exercise, relationships, breastfeeding, and parenting.
+Some doctors, by contrast, do not spare the time for this touchy-feely stuff and mostly provide help on substantive acute medical issues.

 Drawbacks of having a midwife

 While midwives might be more convenient for expectant mothers, there are many drawbacks of using them to facilitate the birthing process.
-Much of these drawbacks are due to the fact that midwives are not qualified to handle high-risk births involving multiple babies or complications.
+Much of these drawbacks is because midwives are not qualified to handle high-risk births involving multiple babies or complications.
 Midwives cannot offer comprehensive tools such as ultrasound or anesthesia.
 They are also not qualified to deal with high-risk pregnancies or even acute complications that might occur during birth.
 Mothers experiencing complications from birth must seek emergency care from a physician.
 Midwives are also not well equipped to deal with multiple births such as twins and triplets.
-They also struggle to deal with mothers who have previously had a Cesarean section birth, stillbirths, or other pregnancy-related complications.
+They also struggle to deal with mothers who have previously had a Cesarean section, stillbirths, or other pregnancy-related complications.
 Women with medical conditions such as high blood pressure and diabetes can be too complicated for midwives to handle.